Jurassic Park (franchise): Premise and dinosaurs

-The Jurassic Park franchise focuses on resurrected dinosaurs which wreak havoc on humans.
-The dinosaurs, created as theme park attractions, are cloned through genetic engineering.
-The process is accomplished by extracting ancient DNA from mosquitoes, which sucked the blood of dinosaurs and then became fossilized in amber, preserving the DNA.
+The Jurassic Park franchise focuses on genetically engineered dinosaurs running amok on an island theme park off the coast of Costa Rica.
+The dinosaurs are cloned by extracting ancient DNA from mosquitoes, which sucked the blood of dinosaurs and then became fossilized in amber, preserving the DNA.
 Scientists then fill gaps in the genome using frog DNA.
-Although the films primarily take place on islands located in the Pacific coast of Central America, Jurassic World: Fallen Kingdom (2018) sees the dinosaurs relocated throughout the world, including the U.S. mainland.
+Although the films primarily take place on fictional islands located in the Pacific coast of Central America, Jurassic World: Fallen Kingdom (2018) and Jurassic World Dominion (2022) see the dinosaurs relocated throughout the world, including the U.S. mainland.

 The film series is notable for its recreation of dinosaurs, achieved primarily through animatronics and computer-generated imagery.
 The first film was praised for its dinosaur effects, and created an increased interest in the field of paleontology, while changing the public perception of dinosaurs with its modern portrayal.
-Later films largely ignored recent paleontological findings to maintain continuity with the earlier installments, leading to criticism among paleontologists.

-Jurassic World Dominion (2022) introduces feathered dinosaurs, in line with modern discoveries.
+The World trilogy largely ignored recent paleontological findings to maintain continuity with the Park trilogy, leading to criticism among paleontologists.
+Both Jurassic Park III and Jurassic World include a scene where a character states that any inaccuracies in the dinosaurs can be attributed to the fact that they are genetically-engineered animals.
+To better reflect modern discoveries, Jurassic World Dominion (2022) expanded upon the concept of feathered dinosaurs which was first introduced in Jurassic Park III (2001).

 InGen

 International Genetic Technologies, Inc. (InGen) is the fictional company responsible for cloning the dinosaurs.
 According to the novels, it is based in Palo Alto, California, and has one location in Europe as well.
 Nevertheless, most of InGen's research took place on the fictional islands of Isla Sorna and Isla Nublar, near Costa Rica.
 While the first novel indicated InGen was just one of any number of small 1980s genetic engineering start-ups, the events of the novel and film revealed to a select group that InGen had discovered a method for cloning dinosaurs, which would be placed in an island theme park attraction.

 InGen was well established in the first novel as the entity behind the park, but for simplicity the first film emphasized the Jurassic Park brand.
 The InGen name is visible in the film — on computer screens, helicopters, etc. — but is never spoken.
 InGen's corporate identity is more prominent in the second film.
-By the time that Jurassic World takes place, InGen and all its intellectual property has been absorbed by the Masrani Global Corporation.
+By the time that Jurassic World takes place, InGen and all its intellectual property have been absorbed by the Masrani Global Corporation.
+After Masrani Global Corporation went defunct, it is revealed in Jurassic World Rebirth, that pharmaceutical company ParkerGenix had obtained InGen's files and dinosaur tracking systems for their agendas.

 Beacham's Encyclopedia of Popular Fiction describes InGen as comparable to other "sleazy organizations".
 Other sources reference the company's receiving a baby T. rex (in The Lost World: Jurassic Park) as an allusion to other exploitative entrepreneurs depicted in the 1933 film King Kong.
 Ken Gelder describes InGen as "resolutely secretive", like the tax firm in John Grisham's 1991 novel The Firm.